apostrophecms/docs/docs/guide/database-insert-update.md

 </AposCodeBlock>

 ::: note
-Whenever updating or inserting a content document, do not attempt to directly set any property beginning with an underscore (`_`).
-Any property with a leading underscore, except for `_id`, **will not be saved to the database**.

-Apostrophe only allows starting property names with an underscore on dynamically loaded information.
-This includes [populated relationship information](/guide/relationships.md) and the `_url` property.
-These properties can change at any time and make use of other information stored elsewhere in the database.

 With very few exceptions, the `_id` property is an automatically generated, randomized, and (always) unique property.
 It is also special in that it can never change for a given document.
 :::